 It goes without saying that a third party platform is a better way to showcase your expertise than owned media channels (such as a blog or social media).
 When your audience sees that you’ve been published, it gives a stamp of approval.
 Prestigious content leads to prestigious leads.
 And quality platforms come with a google ranking, which puts you on the radar ahead of rivals doing similar things to you.

 This doesn’t mean the personal blog is dead.
 To increase your authority as a thought leader to your maximum potential you should aim to get your thought leadership content on a combination of platforms – getting quoted in the consumer media, writing an op-ed in your industry press, going onto a podcast, as well as your own SEO optimised blog.
 Getting a mix means building a buzz.

-The common theme which defines thought leadership is that it captures the zeitgeist.
+The common theme which defines thought leadership is that it captures the zeitgeist and this also points to why thought leadership is important.
 Your content – whether it’s an article you want to submit to a publication, or a book you want to write – needs to reflect what is being talked about by the masses.
 Your views need to be fresh and insightful.
 A talk needs to break new ground.
 Thought leaders are, as the term suggests, pioneers of new attitudes that can truly influence the public’s way of thinking.

-For examples of thought leadership we’ve helped our clients amplify, have a look at our latest six month coverage book, showing highlights of the media coverage we’ve secured – Click here to view.
+For examples of thought leadership we’ve helped our clients amplify, have a look at one our six month coverage books, showing highlights of the media coverage we’ve secured – Click here to view.